Skywalker427/jira-conventional-commit/README.md

 Conventional commits are helpful for determining the type of change that was made which can be used to automate tasks like semantic versioning, changelog generation, automated releases or just providing context at a glance when viewing the commit history.

+Whiles you can manually create these, this script eases adding in proper formatting and ticket information.
+It also provides a list of staged files before committing to ensure you don't accidentally commit files you didn't intend to.

 For more information on conventional commits, see the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) website.

 ## Features